|

 The help button consists of a two circles, border and text background, in which a ? is placed.
 A touchZone is placed around the button, which when triggered will unhide the help text box while the mouse is held down.

-Add a second slightly small circle around the ?, for the background (radius 1.5, White).
-Use Index
+Add a second slightly small circle around the ?, for the background offset(1,1.8), radius 1.5, White).
+Use Index, idx_buttonBkgn.

-Move the circles above the ?
-Label and fill them in with the border (Black) and background (White) colors.
+Move the circles above the ? label and fill them in with the border (Black) and background (White) colors to form a white button with a black border.

-Add a touchZone to cover the ? button (3.5 x 3.5) and centered on it, with the filter, DOWN_DRAG_UP, which will keep the help showing until the mouse is released.
+Add a touchZone to cover the ? button offset(1,1.8) size(3.5,3.5) and centered on it, with the filter, DOWN_DRAG_UP, which will keep the help showing until the mouse is released.

 Add a popZero to close out the help button's pushZero and keep help button and its touchZone in the same push/pop zero group.

-Add hide items for each of the text box items, the two rectangles and the label, (idx_1, idx_2 and idx_3).
+Add hide items for each of the text box items, the two rectangles and the label, (idx_helpBorder, idx_helpBkgn and idx_helpTxt).
 This will make them disappear from the preview and this will be how they will be normally when not triggered by the ? help button.

 Edit the ? button touchZone to add three touchActions to unhide the text boxes and label, when the button is pressed.
-The Replace on Touch drop down has an Unhide option at the bottom.
+The TARGET INDEXT ITEM drop down has an Unhide invisable Item at the bottom.
+You can use the eye icon to flash the item to see where it is.
+Hidden items will be come unhidden, visible items will be hidden.

 Clicking the help button in the preview now shows the help